reznikmm/bme280/README.md

 ## Usage

+The sensor supports SPI (mode 0 or 3) with a frequency of up to 10 MHz and I2C at frequencies up to 2.7 MHz.

 The driver implements two usage models: the generic package, which is more convenient when dealing with a single sensor, and the tagged type, which allows easy creation of objects for any number of sensors and uniform handling.